phofl/phofl.github.io/content/posts/cow_deep_dive.md

 ```python
 df2 = df.copy()
 ```
- This immediately instantiates a new reference tracking object for the new DataFrame ``df2``.
+ This immediately instantiates a new reference tracking object for our DataFrame ``df2``.

 ![](../images/deep_dive_cow/copy-on-write_copy_immediately.svg)